aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 ### Updating Auth State

+If you test your app at this stage, when you click 'Todo List' tab, the list tab will not be displayed.
+Because, you have not integrated Amplify auth with *data:AuthState* events.

-Do you remember that we have modules that are listening to *data:AuthState* events?
+Remember that we have modules that are listening to *data:AuthState* events.
 Now, it is time to publish those events accurately using Amplify auth. *HomePage* component is the place where we will publish *data:AuthState* messages.

 It will work as follows: